DOI-USGS/loadflexBatch/batch_tutorial.md

     # output folder where results files and subfolders will be written
     outputFolder: "three_ANA_sites/output"
+    outputTimestamp: TRUE # if TRUE, output folder appended with DATE_TIME

 The `constituents` named in the user inputs file need to match the names of the input subfolders that contain the input data (paired water quality and discharge measurements).
 Similarly, `dischargeFolder` should name a subfolder containing the discharge measurements used to make the load predictions.